Pediatrics (PEDS)

 PEDS 8024 - Child Development/Behavior (4-8 Credits)

-2 or 4 wks.
-Max:1.
-Medical students will participate in the medical assessment and treatment of children with developmental and behavioral problems.
-They will attend lectures, participate in the seminars, and observe multidisciplinary assessments of children with developmental disorders.
+Medical students will participate in the medical assessment and treatment of children with developmental and behavioral problems including Attention Deficit Hyperactivity Disorder, Intellectual Disability, and Autism.

 Grading Basis: Medical School HP